-- Whether you’re replacing an old dimmer or installing a new one, start by identifying the copper grounding wires.
-Using a copper crimping sleeve, connect the grounding wires and twist to fasten them properly.
+- Whether you’re replacing an old dimmer or installing a new one, start by identifying the grounding wires.
+Using a copper crimping sleeve, connect the grounding wires together.
 Clip off the end of one of the wires, leaving you with a single grounding wire.

-- Identify the neutral wires and connect them together by twisting and fastening securely.
-You can cap off the ends with a wire nut.
-Push back these wires into the wall socket.
-You won’t be needing them.
+- Identify the neutral wires and connect them by twisting them, then use a wire nut to hold them together securely.
+Push these wires back into the housing; you won’t need them again.

 - You’re now left with two traveler wires, one hot wire, and one copper grounding wire.

 - Examine your dimmer switch.
-It will either have wires that you can connect with the proper wires from the wall socket.
-Or, the dimmer will have terminals with screws.
+It will either have wires you can connect with the proper wires from the wall socket, or the dimmer will have terminals with screws.
 Some dimmers are designed to have the cables looped around the screw and tightened.
 Others have a small gap below the screw.
-You must insert the ends of the wires under the screw and tighten it to hold it in place.
+You must insert the ends of the wires under the screw, then tighten the screw to hold them in place.

 - Depending on the dimmer switch design, curve the ends of the wires to create tight loops.
-Or, trim the ends to ensure that they fit under the screw entirely.
+Or, trim the wire’s insulation to ensure that only exposed copper wire fits under the screw entirely.
 Make sure there aren’t any loose ends that might touch and create a short circuit.

 - Typically, the traveler wires attach to the bottom two terminals on either side of the dimmer switch.
 The remaining grounding and hot wire connect with the terminals on the dimmer top.